Rodrigo de Arriaga: Life

-Born in 1592, at Logroño in Castile, he joined the Society of Jesus on September 17, 1606, when he was 14 years old.
+Born in 1592, at Logroño in Castile, he joined the Society of Jesus on 17 September 1606, when he was 14 years old.
 He studied philosophy and theology under Pedro Hurtado de Mendoza and taught philosophy (1620–1623) and theology (1624) in Valladolid and theology in Salamanca (1624–1625).
-On November 12, 1623, he was professed of the four vows.
+On 12 November 1623, he took the fourth vow in the Society of Jesus.

 In 1625 he was sent to the University of Prague, where he remained for the rest of his life.
-Arriaga served as professor of theology from 1626, shortly after his arrival, until 1637, when he became prefect of studies in the theology faculty.
+Arriaga was solemnly declared a doctor of theology in Prague in January 1626, and shortly thereafter began teaching.
+Arriaga was instrumental in establishing Jesuit control over the Bohemian educational system.
+He served as professor of theology until 1637, when he became prefect of studies in the theology faculty.
 He held that position until 1642, when he became chancellor of the Clementinum, remaining in this post until 1654.
 In 1654 he was again appointed prefect of studies and retained this position until his death.
 Arriaga gained a wide reputation, not only in Spain, but all over Europe.
-So great was his intellectual authority and his fame as a teacher that he was the subject of a popular quip: "Pragam videre, Arriagam audire"—"To see Prague, to hear Arriaga".
-The province of Bohemia three times made him a deputy to Rome to attend the General Congregation of the Jesuit Order.
+So great was his intellectual authority and his fame as a teacher that he was the subject of a popular quip: "Pragam videre, Arriagam audire"—"To see Prague, to hear Arriaga."
+The Jesuit province of Bohemia three times made him a deputy to Rome to attend the General Congregation of the Jesuit Order.
 He was highly esteemed by Urban VIII, Innocent X, and the Emperor Ferdinand III.
 He died in Prague on June 17, 1667.